-Example sentences can be considered to be ways to express an Intent.
-Examples could be: How much do I have to pay for shipping?
-Do you provide free freight?
-What will we be charged for getting the goods delivered?
-Tell me about your shipping prices.
+Example Sentences can be thought of as the ways users might express an Intent.
+For instance: "How much do I have to pay for shipping?", "Do you provide free freight?", "What will we be charged for getting the goods delivered?", and "Tell me about your shipping prices."

-- Determining how Intents should be separated
+- Deciding how Intents should be separated

 - Determining which Intents can be answered automatically, and which require human takeover

 - Gaining insights into which Domain-specific phrases are important for triggering certain Intents